KxSystems/docs/docs/wp/astronomy.md

 The LSST is expected to be fully operational and start recording data in 2021, producing 15TB every night.
 It will take [an image of half the sky every three nights](http://www.lsst.org/), and so the same objects will be photographed again and again.
 This gives the data from the LSST a time dimension – how an object moves over time is something that will be studied from this data.
 In the 2020s, the SKA will produce [160TB of data per second](https://www.skatelescope.org/news/raeng-grant-to-engage-with-ska-engineering).
 This is in the region of [exabytes per night, and zettabytes per year](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002195).
 If this data were processed in real time, any large differences in objects (e.g. brightness/position) could then be investigated immediately.
 Use cases of the data on a non-real-time basis include discovering the formation and structure of our solar system, investigating distant galaxies, and the evolution of the universe.

 There is no single choice of programming language in astronomy, but C is used for many astronomical applications.
-C is one of the most popular and commonly-used programming languages in the world with a wide range of uses varying from powering operating systems to building application software.
-Kdb+ has the ability to extend its functionality through dynamically-loaded C/C++ modules, so we have the ability both to make use of existing utilities, and to create our own.
+C is one of the most popular and commonly-used programming languages in the world with a wide range of uses varying from powering operating systems to building application software. kdb+ has the ability to extend its functionality through dynamically-loaded C/C++ modules, so we have the ability both to make use of existing utilities, and to create our own.

 We believe that due to the amount of data collected, its time-series nature, and the potential need for both real-time and historical-based analysis, kdb+ would be very well suited to the data collected in the astronomy industry, and would be an ideal fit for many future astronomy projects.